-Physical exfoliation triggers the cell regeneration process and allows products to better penetrate skin.
-Some practitioners perform a chemical peel post Dermaplaning (I wouldn’t recommend this if you’ve never had either treatment before or have sensitive skin).
+Physical exfoliation triggers the cell regeneration process and allows products to better penetrate the skin.
+Some practitioners perform a chemical peel post-Dermaplaning (I wouldn’t recommend this if you’ve never had either treatment before or have sensitive skin).
 Dermaplaning is also excellent to rid the face of excess fine hairs which can often accumulate dirt and oil.
 Contrary to popular belief, vellus hairs, as opposed to terminal hair, will not grow back thicker or darker.
 However, Dermaplaning is not suitable for those with excessive facial hair (see below).
-Microdermabrasion, which also physically exfoliates skin, does not remove vellus hair.
+Microdermabrasion, which also physically exfoliates the skin, does not remove vellus hair.
 Exfoliation of dead cells along with the removal of fine hairs results in healthier, brighter skin that has a smoother look and feel.

 Who should consider Dermaplaning?

 Dermaplaning is especially effective on those with dry or rough skin texture and helps to minimize superficial acne scarring or uneven skin tone.
 It is also beneficial for mature skin, which tends to have a buildup of dead cells as cellular turnover slows down with age.
-Dermaplaning is safe for pregnant or lactating clients who cannot have chemical peels (peels penetrate skin to act at the cellular level, thus are contraindicated).
+Dermaplaning is safe for pregnant or lactating clients who cannot have chemical peels (peels penetrate the skin to act at the cellular level, thus are contraindicated).

 Who should avoid Dermaplaning?